URAIDE

 My name is Reinier van Hoffen.

-I write this blog on space for civil society in my own capacity as public and social intrapreneur, having contributed over 20 years to the strengthening of civil society in various capacities working for various organizations.
+I write this blog on space for civil society, having contributed for almost 30 years to international development cooperation in various capacities working for various organizations.

 Disclaimer: The content of this blog does not reflect in any way the position or opinion of my current employer, the Ministry of Foreign Affairs of the Netherlands.